Specialty Pharmacy Prescription Services

 - Review how you are taking your medication

 Each person's therapy is different.
-The D-H Specialty Pharmacy is able to tailor a care plan that meets your specific needs.
-Our specialty pharmacist will contact you to discuss services upon receiving your prescription.
+The D-H Specialty Pharmacy will create a care plan to meet your specific needs.
 All discussions between you and the pharmacist are recorded in your medical record and made available to your provider.

 We realize that your medical care may involve multiple providers and facilities.
 At the request of you or your provider, we are able to share your care plan.